dualiteindia/.github/documentation.md

 1. **Use fonts that are available on Google Fonts.**<br>
    We use Google Fonts for the generated code.
 So, if you use a font that is not available on Google Fonts, it will be replaced by the default font, which is Times New Roman.
 You can check the list of fonts available on Google Fonts [here](https://fonts.google.com/).
-   <br> If you want to use a font that is not available on Google Fonts, your developer can add the font manually in the code.
+   <br><br> If you want to use a font that is not available on Google Fonts, your developer can add the font manually in the code.
 For that, you need to download the font and add it to your project.
 You can check out the steps to do that [here](https://www.w3schools.com/css/css3_fonts.asp).
 2. **Font Size mismatches**<br>
    The font size displayed in Figma can be larger than the actual browser.
 This is an inherent Figma issue and not a Dualite issue. <br><br>
    <img alt="font size mismatch" src="./image-2.png" width="500" height="auto">